solana-developers/professional-education/README.md

 ### Classroom-based training

-The below is based on 6 hour student days.
+The below is based on 6-hour student days.

 #### Day 1